 Business management is the 1st line of defence.
 It is responsible for implementing and operating processes to identify, measure, manage, monitor and report risks.
-As SIL is a largely an outsourced model, much of the first line work is carried out by third parties.
-2nd line oversight activities are not necessarily carried out by the Risk team and can be carried out by anyone working in or for Soteria, as long as they are independent from whomever carried out the work.
-The Risk function owns the Risk Management Framework, oversees and challenges its implementation and operation by the 1st line of defence, and considers current and emerging risks across the business.
+As SIL is a largely an outsourced model, much of the 1st line work is carried out by third parties with oversight by SIL.
+The 2nd line activities are not necessarily carried out by the Risk team and can be carried out by anyone working in or for Soteria, as long as they are independent from whomever carried out the work.
+The Risk function owns the Risk Management

+Framework, oversees and challenges its implementation and operation by the 1st line of defence, and considers current and emerging risks across the business.